08 Java Fundamentals | Switch statements in Java | By Dummy for Dummies

 POINTS TO REMEMBER

-⦿ In if-else each if if else and else has their own set of curly brackets { } .
-In case of switch a single set of curly brackets { } enclose all cases along with default
+⦿ In if-else, each if, else if and else has their own set of curly brackets { }.
+In case of switch, a single set of curly brackets { } encloses all cases along with default

 EXERCISE